 A free 20-minute consultation call with group leader, Kelly Pierce, is required before group membership is offered in order to make sure that this group is a good fit for you.

-Filling out group registration or the waiting list does not guarantee group membership.
+Joining the waiting list does not guarantee group membership.